 If you’re locked into a roundtrip purchased booking, you’ll get stuck paying it or end up losing the return half of your flight if you choose to cancel.
 Now if you’d bought a one-way ticket for your return flight, you can leave that leg as is and just worry about bumping that departure flight up a few days.
 With only one leg to rebook, canceling doesn’t sting as much if you eat the cost on the original trip, and you’ll avoid paying a steep fee on top of the price differential.
 Simply rebook a new one-way departure, and you’ll likely save in the long run, because the average one-way flight will unlikely cost as much as the $200 change fee, even if it's a last-minute booking.

 Even though I’ve outlined many of the benefits of buying two separate one-way tickets for a trip, some will see it as a hassle.
 I agree it requires a few more steps and a little legwork to find out which airlines are offering the best prices on particular days.

 The bottom line is, while these sites are on the right track, you’ll have much better results finding fares on your own and stitching together the split-ticket itinerary that works best for you.
-Just by spending a couple more minutes searching for one-ways instead of the generic bundled round-trips, you could save hundreds of dollars on a booking for a family of four.
+Just by spending a couple more minutes searching for one-ways instead of the generic bundled roundtrips, you could save hundreds of dollars on flight bookings for a family of four.